Welding Symbols Test: Check Your Shop Drawing Know-How

 Put in order

-1) Mixing standards (AWS vs. ISO) without confirming the drawing basis
+1) Mixing AWS vs ISO conventions without confirming the drawing basis

-AWS A2.4 and ISO 2553 use similar building blocks but differ in conventions (including multi-line systems and dimension callout habits).
-Prevention: verify the governing standard in the title block, notes, or tail references before interpreting any symbol.
+AWS A2.4 and ISO 2553 share many symbol shapes, but side designation and dimension habits can differ.
+Avoid this by confirming the governing standard in the title block, general notes, or symbol tail references before interpreting any callout.

-Intermittent fillet callouts are commonly misread when multiple numbers appear.
-Prevention: read left-to-right discipline: size belongs with the symbol (commonly left), while length and pitch live to the right.
-Sketch one segment and one pitch spacing before welding.
+- Fix: Read left-to-right discipline: size is shown with the symbol; length and then pitch are shown to the right.
+Sketch one segment and one spacing before welding.

 6) Treating the tail as optional